bihealth/sodar-core/docs/source/app_userprofile.rst

     Highlight project title in paths displayed in the project list.
 Project list page size
     Amount of projects per page in the project list.
-Display username in the user dropdown button
+Display user name in user dropdown
-    If true, the username of the current user is shown in the title bar (useful for owners of mulitple accounts).
+    Display the user name of the currently logged in user in the title bar user dropdown link.
+Useful for users with mulitple accounts.

 In the development setup, the SODAR Core example site apps also provide additional settings for demonstrating settings features.